dimvolt/dimvolt.github.io/_pages/about.md

 During my PhD, I developed stochastic models and Bayesian inference approaches to study how cell-to-cell variability can reveal hidden properties of gene regulation from single-cell transcriptomics.
 My current research extends these questions and approaches towards generative modelling and representation learning for cellular dynamics, gene regulatory networks, and perturbation responses.

-More broadly, I am interested in developing predictive and interpretable models of cellular systems, and in how machine learning and mathematical modelling can help us understand biological interventions and ultimately contribute to therapeutic discovery.
+More broadly, I aim to develop predictive and interpretable models of cellular systems that help us understand and predict biological interventions, and ultimately support therapeutic discovery.

 #### Research Themes